 While we bundle Oracle OpenJDK with our Windows installations, customers running macOS or those who run custom Apache Tomcat installations may find the following distributions favourable:

-Typefi 8.7 requires OpenJDK 11.
+Typefi 8.7 and later require OpenJDK 11.
 Please download version 11 of the distribution, even if newer versions are available.

 - Amazon Corretto is a no-cost, multi-platform, production-ready distribution of OpenJDK.
 Corretto comes with long-term support that will include performance enhancements and security fixes.
 Typefi runs Corretto internally on production services, and Corretto is certified as compatible with the Java SE standard.